-If you are planning a family photography session in Bora Bora and you want to get ultimately gorgeous, timeless family images that you will treasure for a lifetime, read the following tips.
+If you are thinking about a family photography session in Bora Bora and you want to get ultimately gorgeous, candid family images that you will treasure for a lifetime, read the next 8 tips:

 Want to showcase the fun and spunky side of your family?
 Choose coordinating colors (but not matchy matchy) with bold accent colors, such as hues of gray with yellow or bright red accents.